jdsolucoes/pedit/README.md

 ====

  * Integration with Mercurial, Bazaar, etc
- * Integration with the system's clipboard
+ * Integration with the system's clipboard (yes, it's possible with readline)
+ * Full featured support for pypy